 A board with governance processes that accord completely with the Big Three's standards may sometimes select one or more individuals who are not well suited to the company's needs, or fail to select individuals likely to improve board performance.
 When the Big Three hold large stakes in such a company, their beneficial investors would be served by the index fund managers identifying when changes to the individuals on the board are desirable and facilitating those changes.
 Those changes might not require the index fund manager to be represented on the board-adding or removing one or more independent directors could be sufficient.
-99
+120

-In this Section we therefore examine whether the Big Three do in fact seek to influence the selection of directors of their portfolio companies.
+In this Subsection we therefore examine whether the Big Three do in fact seek to influence the selection of directors of their portfolio companies.
 We examine both (i) formal nominations of directors, and (ii) mere communications to portfolio companies suggesting that particular directors be added or removed.
 We find that the Big Three appear to avoid both types of activities.

 We begin by gathering data on director nominations.
-Table 6 shows that there were approximately 2,400 director nominations at U.S. companies from 2008 to 2017.100 Our review of these nominations indicates that not a single nomination was made by any of the Big Three.
+Table 6 shows that there were approximately 2,400 director nominations at U.S. companies from

-99 For evidence that activist hedge funds often seek to improve value in their portfolio companies by introducing new independent directors, see Lucian A. Bebchuk, Alon Brav, Wei Jiang & Thomas Keusch, Dancing with Activists, SSRN Scholarly Paper ID 2948869 (Soc.
-Sci.
-Res.
-Network), Apr.
+120 For evidence that activist hedge funds often seek to improve value in their portfolio companies by introducing new independent directors, see Lucian A. Bebchuk et al., Dancing with Activists, SSRN Scholarly Paper ID 2948869 (Social Science Research Network), Apr.
 1, 2017.